 To encourage scholarly debate and dialogue, we fund academic conferences and workshops that will significantly advance the fields of art scholarship related to our collections.
 We urge applicants to familiarize themselves with industry standards for honoraria and per diems in advance of creating a convening budget.

-Our publication support is a new program.
-It follows the same deadlines as the rest of our General Nonprofit Grants but uses a different application.
+Our Publication Grant follows the same deadlines as the rest of our General Nonprofit Grants but uses a different application.
 Please refer to our separate Publications Grants page to learn more.

 How to Apply